sadit/SimilaritySearch.jl/joss/paper.md

 Our `SearchGraph` is based on the Navigable Small World (NSW) graph index [@malkov2018efficient] using a different search algorithm based on the well-known beam search meta-heuristic, smaller node degrees based on Spatial Access Trees [@navarro2002searching], and auto-tuned capabilities.
 The details are studied in [@simsearch2022; @tellez2021scalable; @ruiz2015finding].
 The package solves other related problems using these indexes as internal machinery.

 ## Alternatives
 @malkov2014approximate add a hierarchical structure to the NSW to create the Hierarchical NSW (HNSW) search structure.
-This index is a central component of popular libraries^[https://github.com/nmslib/hnswlib; https://github.com/nmslib/nmslib; https://github.com/facebookresearch/faiss] and has a significant acceptance in the community. @nndescent11 introduces the NN Descent method, which uses the graph of neighbors as index structure; it is the machinery behind PyNNDescent^[<https://github.com/lmcinnes/pynndescent>], which is behind the fast computation of UMAP non-linear low dimensional projection.^[<https://github.com/lmcinnes/umap>]
+This index is a central component of popular libraries^[<https://github.com/nmslib/hnswlib>; <https://github.com/nmslib/nmslib>; <https://github.com/facebookresearch/faiss>] and has a significant acceptance in the community. @nndescent11 introduces the NN Descent method, which uses the graph of neighbors as index structure; it is the machinery behind PyNNDescent^[<https://github.com/lmcinnes/pynndescent>], which is behind the fast computation of UMAP non-linear low dimensional projection.^[<https://github.com/lmcinnes/umap>]
-@scann2020 introduced the _scann_ index for inner product-based metrics; it is fast and accurate and implemented in a well-maintained library.^[<https://github.com/google-research/google-research/tree/master/scann>]
+@scann2020 introduced the _scaNN_ index for inner product-based metrics; it is fast and accurate and implemented in a well-maintained library.^[<https://github.com/google-research/google-research/tree/master/scann>]

 # Main features of `SimilaritySearch`